Community Notices for 13 & 14 December 2018

 - The Bluff Maritime Museum is open Monday-Friday from 10-4.30, and on weekends and public holidays, from 12:30-4:30.
 They’ve got lots of fascinating history to view, including fishing & sealing memorabilia, tours of an oyster boat, and info about this earliest European settled community, including shipwrecks in the challenging southern waters.
 Admission for adults is $3, and its $1 for children.

 - The Awarua Communications Museum at 1276 Bluff Rd is open on Sundays from 1-4pm.
 Take a step into a unique part of our history, view their collection of local & national communications memorabilia and enjoy their interactive exhibitions.
 Entry is via cash only – it’s $6 for adults and $3 for children.

 - The Thornbury Vintage Tractor and Implement Museum on Foster Rd, Thornbury is the oldest vintage tractor museum in NZ.
 It’s open 1.30-4.30pm on Sundays.

-- The Mataura Museum is open Friday, Saturday and Sunday from 1-4pm at 68 Kana St. It showcases the Mataura Paper Mill and Freezing Works and uses touch screens to bring Mataura’s rich social and industrial heritage to life.
-Admission is free, but donations are welcome.
+- The Mataura Museum is open Friday, Saturday and Sunday from 1-4pm at 68 Kana St. It showcases the Paper Mill and Freezing Works and uses touch screens to bring Mataura’s rich social and industrial heritage to life.
+Admission is free, but your donations are welcomed.

 - The Hokonui Moonshine Museum in Gore celebrates their colourful history of illicit whiskey making & consumption.
 By recreating the scenes from old with static displays, audio, visuals and artefacts, it showcases the background of the prohibition era.
 It’s open Monday-Friday from 8.30-4.30, Saturdays 9.30-3.30pm and Sundays 1-3.30pm.
 It’s $5 for adults and children are free.